twardoch/split-markdown4gpt/API.md

     item: The Markdown item to process.
     current_section: The current section being built as a list of strings.
     current_size: The current size of the section in GPT tokens.
-    md_sections: The list of sections (named tuples) being built.
+    md_sections: The list of sections (dicts with "md" and "gptok_size") being built.

 Returns:
     A tuple containing the updated current_section and the current_size.